News for Advocates of the Arthritis Foundation, Great West Region

 Mark Guimond, Director of State Legislative Affairs (pictured top right), and Sandie Preiss, Vice President of Advocacy and Access (pictured bottom right) are working hard in Washington, DC and are the new leaders in the fight against arthritis.
 We met up with them at the Juvenile Arthritis Conference in Keystone, CO to get their perspectives on arthritis advocacy.

-What led you to want to work at the Arthritis Foundation?
+What made you want to work at the Arthritis Foundation?

 Mark: I thought it was time that I did something to help people.
 The meshing of the personal need and the professional need came right together, and that’s how I became the director of State Legislative Affairs.

-Sandie: I was excited about the opportunity to work for the Arthritis Foundation, and work in a new realm other than the corporate positions I’ve held previously.
+Sandie: I was excited about the opportunity to work for the AF, and work in a new realm other than the corporate positions I’ve held previously.
 I thought it would be really neat to build a program on behalf of people who have arthritis!